Dottin, Mohammed fire Windies Women to opening win

 |

-HARARE, Zimbabwe (CMC) – Explosive opener Deandra Dottin extended her rich vein of form as West Indies Women opened their ICC 50-overs World Cup qualifying campaign with an uncomplicated six-wicket victory over minnows Ireland Women on Tuesday.
+HARARE, Zimbabwe (CMC) — Explosive opener Deandra Dottin extended her rich vein of form as West Indies Women opened their ICC 50-overs World Cup qualifying campaign with a uncomplicated six-wicket victory over minnows Ireland Women here yestersday.

-Off-spinner Anisa Mohammed had earlier snatched three for 40 as Ireland Women collapsed from 79 without loss in the 21st over, to 159 all out off 43 overs.
+Off-spinner Anisa Mohammed had earlier snatched three for 40 as Ireland Women, sent in, collapsed from 79 without loss in the 21st over, to 159 all out off 43 overs.

 Fellow off-spinners Taylor (2-15) and Hayley Matthews (2-20), along with new-ball speedster Shamilian Connell (2-33) all supported with two wickets each.

-The victory puts West Indies Women on top Group A by net run rate, as Sri Lanka Women also won their opening game on Tuesday.
+The victory put West Indies Women on top Group A by virtue of net run rate, as Sri Lanka Women also won their opening game on Tuesday.

-Lewis punched four fours and a six while Paul struck a brace of boundaries, Ireland consolidating during the power-play before upping the tempo a little more afterwards.
+Lewis punched four fours and a six while Paul struck a brace of boundaries, Ireland consolidating during the power play before upping the tempo a little more afterward.

 With the partnership becoming worrying, Mohammed removed Lewis caught and bowled off the first ball of the 21st over and then watched as new batsman Amy Hunter was run out next ball without facing a delivery.